bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/UserGuides/HowtoUnmintOnMainet.md

 Select the YBTC amount you want to unmint, and provide your Bitcoin wallet address.

-Note: You need to mint YBTC before unminting.

 <img src="/img/BitvmBridge/tutorial/mainnet-unmint/step1.png" style={{ maxWidth: '100%', height: 'auto' }} />

-## 3. Confirm Unminting
+## 3. Confirm

-You have 5 chances to unmint within 24 hours.
+You have 10 chances to unmint within 24 hours.

 Note: You need to approve a YBTC amount to be used for the first time.

 <img src="/img/BitvmBridge/tutorial/mainnet-unmint/step2.png" style={{ maxWidth: '100%', height: 'auto' }} />

-## 4. Unmint YBTC
+## 4. Unminting YBTC

 YBTC will be burned on Ethereum first, and then Broker will transfer BTC to your BTC address.
-This operation will take 20-30 minutes.
+This operation will take60-100 minutes.

 <img src="/img/BitvmBridge/tutorial/mainnet-unmint/step3.png" style={{ maxWidth: '100%', height: 'auto' }} />